-For that indicator, The World Bank provides data for Brazil from 1960 to 2014.
-The average value for Brazil during that period was 224369 kt with a minumum of 46908 kt in 1960 and a maximum of 529808 kt in 2014.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for Brazil from 1990 to 2020.
+The average value for Brazil during that period was 345114 kt with a minimum of 197897 kt in 1990 and a maximum of 511618 kt in 2014.

 Definition: Carbon dioxide emissions are those stemming from the burning of fossil fuels and the manufacture of cement.
 They include carbon dioxide produced during consumption of solid, liquid, and gas fuels and gas flaring.